 - The title of the paper must appear at the head of the manuscript and in the uploaded file name.

 - A 150-word abstract must be included on a separate page.

-- The name, title, institution/library, address, telephone, and email address of the author must be included on a separate cover sheet, but no place else on the manuscript, to facilitate blind review.
+- The author's name, title, institution/library, address, telephone, and email address should be included in the application form only.

 Standards for Review of Papers

 - Quality of the experimental design or arguments developed to support a particular hypothesis;

 - Contribution to the study of the history of the health sciences;